 There are ways to redeem your cheese.

-For soft cheese you can carefully slice out the offending mould, re-salt the area and hope the mould doesn’t reappear.
+For soft cheese you can carefully slice out the offending mould, re-salt with cheese salt the area and hope the mould doesn’t reappear.

 This should sort out your problem immediately but you also really want to avoid the mould coming back.

-So how do the moulds get there in the first place?
+So how do the moulds get on your cheese in the first place?

 There are a number of reasons including:

-- Poor sanitisation of aging area or handling equipment (including hands)
+- Poor sanitation of aging area or handling equipment (including hands)